-A screening exam could include a complete ophthalmic examination with refracted visual acuity and state-of-theart retinal imaging.
-However, in a low-/intermediate resource settings, the minimum examination components to assure appropriate referral should include a screening visual acuity exam and retinal examination adequate for DR classification.
+A screening exam could ideally include a complete ophthalmic examination with refracted visual acuity and state-of-the- art retinal imaging.
+However, in our setting, the minimum examination components to assure appropriate referral should include a screening visual acuity exam and retinal examination adequate for DR classification.
 Vision should be tested prior to pupil dilation.
 Annex Flowchart 1 shows an example of the screening process for DR.